Benjamin Henry Day Jr.

 Benjamin Henry Day Jr. (March 7, 1838 – August 30, 1916) was an American illustrator and printer, best known for his invention of Ben-Day dots.

-Day was the son of Benjamin Henry Day, an American newspaper publisher best known for founding the New York Sun, the first penny press newspaper in the United States, in 1833.
+Day was the son of Benjamin Henry Day, an American newspaper publisher best known for founding The Sun, the first penny press newspaper in the United States, in 1833.
 He was born in New York City, studied in Paris, and after returning to the United States worked for Leslie's, Harper's Weekly and similar publications.
 He also contributed to the humorous weekly magazine Vanity Fair.